vmware-tanzu/tanzu-framework/docs/packages/dev-workflow.md

    ```shell
       OCI_REGISTRY="****" make docker-publish-all -f build-tooling.mk
    ```

-   This would push contianer images for the components to specified registry and also replaces the newImage path in the [kbld-config.yaml](../../packages/readiness/kbld-config.yaml)
+   This would push container images for the components to specified registry and also replaces the newImage path in the [kbld-config.yaml](../../packages/readiness/kbld-config.yaml)

 3. Build the package bundles that belong to a particular package repository